 Who needs a Data Protection Officer?

-The GDPR is very clear on the businesses that require a Data Protection Officer.
-Businesses that, for example:
+The GDPR is very clear on the organisations that require a Data Protection Officer.
+Organisations that:

 - have core operations which include the processing of data through mass systematic and regular monitoring of data subjects; or